Oriental Despotism: Reception

 The initial reaction to Oriental Despotism in the American press was wide and warm.
 Reviewers noted that Wittfogel had been working on these questions in some form since the 1930s but that the book was important for understanding the post-war world.
 The reviewer in The Geographical Review advised that "every geographer concerned with Asia, and every political geographer whatever the regional concern, should read it".
 He hoped that "historians, political scientists, deans, and college presidents will see it as evidence that ... 'most of the world' is just as important as traditional focus on North America and Western Europe."
 He added that "the book makes impressively clear that there is a great mass of despotic practice in the most populous parts of the world that cannot be transformed magically by democratic catalysis."
 Yet "environmental determinism" is "explicitly denied," as Wittfogel speaks of "the opportunity, not the necessity" for agromanagerial despotism.

 Area specialist scholars, however, questioned the concept for their particular regions.
 Jerome A. Offner, for instance, disagreed with the scholars who used the concept of oriental despotism for understanding of Aztec political organization and society.
 The concept is "demonstrably false," wrote Offner, at least for the state of Texcoco: irrigation had no significant role, there was extensive private property in land, and the government did not dominate the economy, since the market was extensive.
 Ervand Abrahamian assessed the applicability of the theory to Qajar Iran.

 The British anthropologist Edmund Leach objected that most of the hydraulic civilisations of the past were in semi-arid regions where irrigation "did not require a despotic monarch to build vast aqueducts and reservoirs; it simply called for elementary and quite localised drainage construction and perhaps the diversion of river flood water into the flat lands on either side of the main stream."
 Leach further objected that Wittfogel did not deal with India, the state which Marx saw as the ideal type of "Asiatic society", and ignored the other states of South and Southeast Asia, which were all "hydraulic societies."
+Subsequent historical research has examined irrigation and water control in colonial settings, illustrating how hydraulic infrastructure could contribute to territorial administration without producing uniformly centralized despotic systems.
+A recent study on Spanish colonial irrigation in the Philippines show that dams and canal networks reorganized agrarian landscapes into productive and governable zones, linking local land and water management to colonial bureaucratic authority while leaving other regions beyond infrastructural reach more autonomous.

 The sociologist Shmuel Noah Eisenstadt questioned Oriental Despotism in regard to Islamic societies.
 He saw the earlier oriental despotism theorists and Wittfogel as "precursors, or manifestations of what would later be called the 'Orientalist' approach," which Edward Said accused of imposing this type of analysis on Islamic societies.